 - The inclusion of a blank does not ensure that the surrounding text adequately portrays the needs and considerations of the district or campus.
 While extreme care has been placed in developing the most viable templates for emergency planning, the planning team should evaluate all context to ensure that the district’s or campus’ actual needs are met.

 Narrative responses are designed to encourage the planning team to describe a specific process, capability, or course of action.
-A narrative response enables the planning team to provide lengthy responses for the sake of ensuring that appropriate areas of the EOP are descriptive and define the method by which the district or campus will mitigate, prepare, respond, or recover based on a function, threat, or hazard.
+A narrative response enables the planning team to provide lengthy responses for the sake of ensuring that appropriate areas of the EOP are descriptive and define the method by which the district will prevent, mitigate, prepare for, respond to, and recover from a hazard.

-In the excerpt above, taken from the TxSSC Basic EOP template, the four response areas are intended to ensure that the planning team accurately and adequately identifies an individual or department responsible for carrying out defined actions.
-In this case, the planning team might designate that Food Service conduct additional responsibilities to respond to or recover from the impact of a threat or hazard.
+In the excerpt above, taken from the TxSSC Basic Plan template, the four response areas are intended to ensure that the planning team accurately and adequately identifies an individual’s title or department responsible for carrying out defined actions.
+In this case, the planning team might designate that Food Service conduct additional responsibilities to respond to or recover from the impact of a hazard.

-The use of narrative responses ensures that all appropriate processes, functions, and responsibilities are adequately described.
-As with fill-in-the-blank responses, the planning team should understand that the context of wording around the narrative response area should be carefully considered.
+The use of narrative responses ensures that all appropriate processes, actions, and responsibilities are adequately described.
+As with fill-in-the-blank responses, the context of wording around the narrative response area should be carefully considered.

 Best Practices for Narrative Responses:

-- While narrative responses allow a near unlimited length of response, the planning team should consider as to how much detail should be entered.
-For extremely lengthy responses, the planning team may determine that a supporting document would be more appropriate to contain the wording.
-High-quality EOPs drive action, but lengthy responses drive stagnation.
+- While narrative responses allow a near unlimited length of response, the planning team should consider how much detail should be entered.
+For extremely lengthy responses, the planning team may determine that a supporting document (appendix) would be more appropriate to contain the wording.

 - The planning team should consider what context to provide with each response.
-Remember that personnel should be trained on the EOP, and standard operating procedures or policies commonly drive the responsibilities delegated within the EOP.
+Personnel should be trained on the EOP, and standard operating procedures or policies that guide the responsibilities delegated within the EOP.
 References may be made to these SOPs or policies rather than rewriting them within the EOP.